Halliday Jackson papers

 Historical Note

-Work of the Indian Committee included teaching Native Americans and their children, monitoring legislation affecting Native Americans, and helping NAtive Americans combat frauds and abuses.
-The Committee worked primarily with the Seneca on the Allegany and Cattaraugus Reservations in New York.
-In 1798, five Quaker missionaries traveled to the Seneca Nation to instruct the members in husbandry and to establish a school.
-These men were three young men: Henry Simmons, Halliday Jackson, and Joel Swayne, as well as two Quaker elders, John Pierce and Joshua Sharpless.
-At the mission established by the Quakers, the men built a model farm, and a school was established and run by Henry Simmons beginning in the fall of 1798.
+Work of the Indian Committee included teaching Native American people and their children, monitoring legislation affecting First Nations, and helping them combat frauds and abuses.
+The Committee worked primarily with the Seneca Nation on the Allegany and Cattaraugus Reservations in New York.
+Earliest work was with Cornplanter on both sides of the border in Pennsylvania and New York.
+In 1798, Cornplanter (Gaiänt'wakê) invited five Quaker missionaries to the Seneca Nation to instruct the members in husbandry and to establish a school.
+This group included three young men, Henry Simmons, Halliday Jackson, and Joel Swayne, as well as two Quaker elders, John Pierce and Joshua Sharpless.
+The men established a mission, including a model farm and a school, which was run by Henry Simmons beginning in the fall of 1798.
+Handsome Lake (Sganyodaiyo), Cornplanter's half brother, was exposed to Quakerism through these missionaries.

 Extent